point-click-engine/engine/README.md

 **Note**: Always use `./run.sh` instead of calling `crystal` directly.
 This ensures proper audio library linking and compatibility.

-## Creating Your Game

-1. Copy the `templates/game_config_template.yaml`
-2. Customize it for your game
-3. Create your scenes, scripts, and assets
-4. Use `templates/minimal_game.cr` as your entry point
-5. Build and distribute!

 ## Building Games

 ### Development Build